egshnov/dedup/tests/Instruction.md

 ### Instruction
 * `./test.sh <block device from /dev>` -- creates a dedup device onto the specified device and run tests from the local directories

-Currently only r/w operations correctnes test is implemnted
+Currently only r/w operations correctness test is implemnted